nredick/mais-202/README.md

 >Python script written on Google Colab to build the CNN.

 -> stone-classifier-webapp/

-	-> models/
+>-> models/
-	>Final CNN model.
+>>Final CNN model.

-	-> static/
+>-> static/
-	>CSS and JS scripts for the landing page.
+>>CSS and JS scripts for the landing page.

-	-> templates/
+>-> templates/
-	>HTML for the landing page.
+>>HTML for the landing page.

 -> webscraping/
-	-> DataCollection
+>-> DataCollection
-		-> GatherData/
+>>-> GatherData/
-		>methods used to send GET requests for image data, parse HTML responses
+>>Methods used to send GET requests for image data, parse HTML responses using Beautiful Soup, retrieve labels for each image.
-		using Beautiful Soup, retrieve labels for each image -> Preprocess/
+>>-> Preprocess/
-		>python script to sort images into 4 distinct classes, resize images and remove duplicate images
+>>python script to sort images into 4 distinct classes, resize images and remove duplicate images